Sinomegaceros: Description

 Species of Sinomegaceros were large deer, with estimated body masses for Chinese Pleistocene species ranging from 220 kg in S. pachyosteus to 365 kg in S. konwanlinensis, with S. ordosianus estimated at 330 kg.
 Remains attributed to the genus in Central Asia are even larger, with the body mass of S. tadzhikistanis being estimated at 465 kg, while an indeterminate species from the Pleistocene locality of Lakhuti 2 in Tajikistan was estimated 560 kg, making it one of the largest deer known.^{supplemental material} The antlers have palmate (flat and broad) brow tines (the first major branch closest to the base of the antler), with the palmation generally orientated transversely and vertically.
 The mandibles of Sinomegaceros, like those of Megaloceros giganteus, are robust and display pachyostosis (thickening/high density) with the robustness being the most extreme in S. pachyosteus.

 Ecology

 S. yabei and S. pachyosteus are suggested to have been grazers.

-In Late Pleistocene northern China, Sinomegaceros ordosianus co-occurred alongside Chinese Palaeoloxodon elephants, Merck's rhinoceros (Stephanorhinus kirchbergensis), the woolly rhinoceros (Coelodonta antiquitatis) the bufallo Bubalus wansijocki, aurochs (Bos primigenius), the Asiatic wild ass (Equus hemionus), goitered gazelles (Gazella subgutturosa) the camel Camelus knoblochi, cave hyenas (Crocuta ultima), tigers (Panthera tigris), and Przewalski's horse-like horses (Equus ex gr. przewalskii).
+In Late Pleistocene northern China, Sinomegaceros ordosianus co-occurred alongside Chinese Palaeoloxodon elephants, Merck's rhinoceros (Stephanorhinus kirchbergensis), the woolly rhinoceros (Coelodonta antiquitatis) the buffalo Bubalus wansjocki, aurochs (Bos primigenius), the Asiatic wild ass (Equus hemionus), goitered gazelles (Gazella subgutturosa) the camel Camelus knoblochi, cave hyenas (Crocuta ultima), tigers (Panthera tigris), and Przewalski's horse-like horses (Equus ex gr. przewalskii).